shetkarneeraj/Assignment-2-DE/README.md

 python -m electricity_pipeline.dashboard
 ```

 Navigate to `http://127.0.0.1:8050` (configurable via `config.yml`) to interact with the map.
-Use the toggles to switch between power output and emissions, and filters to drill into regions or fuel types.
-Clicking a marker reveals facility details with the latest metrics.
+Use the toggles to switch between power output and emissions, and filters to drill into regions or fuel types. **Task 4**: Clicking a marker reveals a popup with the station's name, type (fuel technology), latest power production, and latest emissions data.
+The dashboard dynamically adds markers as MQTT messages are received, simulating an ordered data stream.

 ### Task 5: Continuous Execution

-The main pipeline script (`electricity_pipeline.main`) loops indefinitely by default with a 60-second delay between retrieval cycles, satisfying the continuous execution requirement.
+The main pipeline script (`electricity_pipeline.main`) loops indefinitely by default (when `--iterations` is 0 or not set) with a 60-second delay between API data retrieval rounds.
+This delay is in addition to the 0.1-second delay between publishing individual MQTT messages, satisfying the continuous execution requirement.
 Use `CTRL+C` to terminate.

 ### Task 6: Documentation & Reporting